robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 ### Examples

-Example is always better that a thousands words.
-Our sines have samplePerPeriods 28, 20 and 16.
+Example is always better that a thousand words.
+Our sins have samplePerPeriod values equal to 28, 20 and 16.
 Let's take some 'random' samplePerPeriod for example equal 18.
 This frequency **should not** be present in our signal window so our expectation is that we should get low decibel value.

 We need to iterate thought all 1024 samples.
 Unfortunately this number is too big to show everything in details.